PREMIERES:

 Cynthia and Andrew above and below, along with photos of the Viennese at the ball.

 The following day Jim took us round Vienna, and that evening we went to hear Andrew’s Sonata for 4 Horns played by the Vienna Horn Society Horn Choir, which was amazing!
-After the performance, we all had a meal in a nearby pub together.
+After the performance, we all had a meal in a nearby restaurant together.
 The players and conductor were extremely friendly people.
 I was very happy to hear all the German and converse in German with Roland’s mum.

 Vienna Horn Society programme: